-Andy Lloyd is principal of Lloyd Mine Consulting Pty Ltd and has over 25 years experience in the resources industry.
+Andy has over 30 years experience in the resources industry.
 He retired from Rio Tinto in July 2013, having held a number of commercial positions with the Rio Tinto group in Papua New Guinea, Australia, and the UK within the copper, aluminium and energy businesses.

 Andy was a founding director of Global Coal Ltd, a successful on-line coal exchange developed in 2001 by the coal industry.
 He has served on the Boards of the World Coal Institute and Australian Coal Association.

 He is currently a Director of Developing East Arnhem Ltd, which has recently been created by the Northern Territory Government and Rio Tinto Alcan to promote economic development of the East Arnhem region in the light of the curtailment of the alumina refinery in Gove.
 Andy's past directorships include ASX listed Coal and Allied Industries (CNA), and Energy Resources of Australia (ERA), and in Namibia of Rössin Uranium Ltd.

 Andy holds a degree in Business Administration and Natural Resource Management, and is a fellow of the Australian Institute of Company Directors.

 Anne is a Partner of the national law firm, Piper Alderman.